balajeerc/balajeerc.github.io/_posts/2020-09-12-Debuggers.md

 However, I still find myself relying on debuggers occasionally, but for an altogether different reason: lack of type information.

-Since there's no way for you to tell what the shape of inputs to JS/Python functions are, I am forced to again open up the code in debuggers to investigate when errors occurred.
+Since there's no way for you to tell what the shape of inputs to JS/Python functions are, I am forced to again open up the code in debuggers to investigate when errors occur.
 In fact, it's nigh impossible to reason about JS bugs without a debugger, even when the code is stateless, even when it's just pure functions calling each other.
-The problem stems from the fact that you don't know the shape of inputs to those functions, and when one of the params input is `null` or `undefined`
+The problem stems from the fact that you don't know the shape of inputs to those functions, and when one of the params input is `null` or `undefined`.

 This is in contrast to a type-safe functional language like Haskell that I dabbled with in my spare time, where I never feel the need for a debugger.
 I realize now that while functional programming itself makes it easier to reason about state and mutations, dynamically typed languages still necessitate a debugger to reason about the shape of data when things go awry.